Global and local helicity-preservation in the finite element discretization of magnetic relaxation: Conclusion

-This raises an intriguing question: might the Lagrange multiplier approach better capture the essential physics of Taylor relaxation?
+This also raises an intriguing question: might the Lagrange multiplier approach better capture the essential physics of Taylor relaxation?
 This in turn raises a question on the best use of structure preservation in numerical PDEs: in real physical systems, which invariants should be rigidly preserved, and which may, or even should, be allowed to evolve or break on discretization?

 Looking ahead, we plan to pursue several directions.
 Algorithmically, we intend to develop efficient solvers for all three methods, including the application of decoupling techniques and tailored preconditioners.
+Another interesting direction is to study the interaction between spatial resolution, polynomial degree, and structure preservation.
+One motivation for structure-preserving discretizations is to capture the correct physics by enforcing the relevant invariants at the discrete level.
+At the same time, structure preservation is also an efficiency question: a method that builds in the correct topological constraints may reproduce physically meaningful behaviour on much coarser meshes than a method that relies only on resolution.
+In particular, it would be useful to quantify how fine a mesh, or how high a polynomial degree, is needed for a non-structure-preserving method to reproduce, to a prescribed tolerance, the behaviour of a helicity-preserving discretization.
+Such a comparison would help distinguish the effect of increasing approximation accuracy from the effect of enforcing the relevant conservation law exactly at the discrete level.
 From the physics perspective, we aim to apply these numerical schemes to study magnetic braids in the context of solar coronal heating \cite{pontin2016braided,Candelaresi2015}.